IIIF/cookbook-recipes/recipe/0033-choice/index.md

 There are many potential user interface approaches for this model.
 For example, a tool used in the study of art conservation may have more sophisticated layer-blending features or other manipulations of the images.

-This pattern is important because it is not uncommon, especially for artworks, to have more than one image available for the same View.
+This pattern is important because it is not uncommon, especially for artworks and for early manuscripts, to have more than one image available for the same View.

 This recipe should not be used if the images make up multiple parts of the scene, where the intention is to display them together.
 For example, a digital reconstruction of parts of a manuscript page.
 In that scenario the intent is not to offer the user a choice of alternative views of the same thing, it is to build an overall view from multiple source images.
 This scenario is covered by the recipe [Composition of one view from multiple image sources][0036].

 ## Implementation notes

-The implementation is the same as the [Simplest Manifest - Image][0001], except that the body of the annotation isn't an image resource directly, but a resource of type `choice`.
+The implementation builds on the [Support Deep Viewing with Basic Use of a IIIF Image Service][0005] recipe, except that the body of the annotation isn't an image resource directly, but a resource of type `choice`.
 This is defined in the W3C Web Annotation Data Model:

 > "A 'Choice' has an ordered list of resources from which an application should select only one to process or display.
 The order is given from the most preferable to least preferable, according to the Annotation's creator or publisher."" *— from [Choice Between Bodies](https://www.w3.org/TR/annotation-model/#choice-between-bodies)*